Reporting abuse to the Church

 - The Survivors Trust: 0808 801 0818 and is open Monday to Wednesday 10-7.30pm, Thursday 10-6pm and Friday 10-2pm.

-A list of organisations offering support to survivors is available to download here.
+- A fuller list of organisations offering support to survivors, including therapy and counselling resources, helplines and self-help resources, is available to download.

 This Parish Handbook aims to further strengthen the Church’s approach to safeguarding by bringing into one place the safeguarding responsibilities for parishes as outlined in the House of Bishops’ Safeguarding Policy and Practice Guidance.
 It has been designed to support the day-to-day work of all parishes in relation to safeguarding and those who have a key role to play with children, young people and adults who may be vulnerable.